nhalm/tmux-tokyo-night/README.md

   <h4>A Tokyo Night tmux theme directly inspired from Tokyo Night vim theme</h4>

   ---

+  > **Fork Notice**: This is a fork of [janoamaral/tokyo-night-tmux](https://github.com/janoamaral/tokyo-night-tmux) modified to work with bash 3.2 (the default bash version included in macOS).
+Full credit to the original creator Jan Amaral for the amazing theme design and implementation.

+  ---

   **[<kbd> <br> Features <br> </kbd>][features]** **[<kbd> <br> Screenshots <br> </kbd>][screenshots]**